Ireland offers its citizens different social, occupational, and personal pension schemes. Learn about how they work and their taxation policies.

 These are for self-employed people or workers whose employers don’t offer occupational pension plans.

-In Ireland, there are two types of personal pension plans: Personal Retirement Savings Accounts (PRSAs) and Retirement Annuity Contracts (RACs)
+In Ireland, there are two types of personal pension plans: Personal Retirement Savings Accounts (PRSAs) and Retirement Annuity Contracts (RACs).

-Learn more about the Personal Pension Schemes in Ireland
+Learn more about the Personal Pension Schemes in Ireland.

 What’s more?

-• Auto-enrol all eligible employees aged between 23 and 60 and earning more than €20,000 per year in a workplace pension plan.
+This new scheme will auto-enrol all eligible employees aged between 23 and 60 and earning more than €20,000 per year in a workplace pension plan.

 Generally, all income you generate from Ireland’s state, occupational and personal pension schemes is taxable.